6 best fruits and vegetables to keep your dog strong and happy

 Bananas

-Dogs have come a long way from their wild ancestors, evolving from hunters to companions that can enjoy various foods.
+Dogs have come a long way from their wild ancestors, evolving from hunters to companions who enjoy a variety of foods.

 Initially, their diet primarily consisted of meat.
 However, over thousands of years of living alongside humans, dogs developed more of the AMY2B gene, allowing them to become omnivorous.